 Govt data suggest the per capita consumption of meat is quite low in India.
-Let’s say per capita consumption ballpark is about five kilograms per person per annum in India while that in the US is like 120 kilograms and in China is about 60 kilograms.
+Let’s say the per capita consumption ballpark is about five kilograms per person per annum in India while that in the US is like 120 kilograms and in China is about 60 kilograms.

 So in that sense, a wider section of Indians are probably more like vegetarians who eat non-veg.

-In terms of the mindset, you have to think of two different sets; when we think vegetarian our mind takes us into the extreme – we think of the Jains and the Marawadis and the TamBrams who would run away at the sound of meat or a meat sounding dish, who would not eat on a table where someone’s eating non-veg correct but that’s not the entirely right.
+In terms of the mindset, you have to think of two different sets; when we think vegetarian our mind takes us into the extreme – we think of the Jains and the Marawadis and the TamBrams who would run away at the sound of meat or meat sounding dish, who would not eat on a table where someone’s eating non-veg correct but that’s not the entirely right.
 That’s a very small sub-segment.

 Similarly, when we think of non-vegetarians, we think of the extreme, imagining those who eat meat twice a day, every day.
 But, that, too, is only one end of the spectrum.
 Most folks are much more moderate in their meat consumption.
 As such, our messaging promotes the value our products bring – taste, health, convenience, affordability, sustainability – people can associate with what matters most to them.
-We reach out through social media, food events (in pre-COVID days), a lot of organic media coverage (like this one :-)), and through GoodDO outlets, that brings the segment and its value proposition directly to the consumer.
+We reach out through social media, food events (in pre-COVID days), a lot of organic media coverage (like this one :-)), and through GoodDO outlets, that bring the segment and its value proposition directly to the consumer.

 Interesting!!
 Who are your target segment

-I like to think of meat-eating habits or food eating habits broadly as a spectrum.
+I like to think of meat-eating habits or food-eating habits broadly as a spectrum.
 Broadly you can call it

 Within vegetarians, you can break it up into sub-segments